 Email Spoofing is when a spammer forges your email address and uses it to send out emails FROM YOU that you didn’t send.
-This article deals with how you can stop that from happening.
+It's also called Email Forgery and this article deals with how you can stop that from happening.

-Is this letter really from who it says its from?
+Is this letter really who it says it's from?

 How do they do that?